AST Transformation

 - Ensures consistent import style across the codebase

-This is very important to make lib level properties work like close
+This is very important to make lib level properties work like close, open, high, low, volume, etc.

 If you would use this kind of import: